oracle/node-oracledb/doc/src/user_guide/sql_execution.rst

 For BLOB, CLOB, NCLOB, and JSON data types, the data type conversion is performed on the database.
-For all other data types, the node-oracledb Thick mode uses :ref:`National Language Support (NLS) <nls>` conversion routines to perform the data type conversion while node-oracledb Thin mode uses fixed JavaScript routines such as ``toString()``.
-To modify the existing behavior, you can use a :ref:`converter function <converterfunc>`.
+For all other data types, the node-oracledb Thick mode uses :ref:`National Language Support (NLS) <nls>` conversion routines to perform the data type conversion.
+The node-oracledb Thin mode uses JavaScript functionality such as ``toString()``.
+To modify the default conversion behavior, you can use a :ref:`converter function <converterfunc>`.

-Fetch type handlers can be specified in the :attr:`oracledb.fetchTypeHandler` attribute or as an :ref:`option <propexecfetchtypehandler>` in :meth:`connection.execute()`.
+A fetch type handler can be specified in the :attr:`oracledb.fetchTypeHandler` attribute or as an :ref:`option <propexecfetchtypehandler>` in :meth:`connection.execute()`.
 The :ref:`fetchTypeHandler option <propexecfetchtypehandler>` specified